How To Write an Appendix in a Business Plan

 Written by Dave Lavinsky

-After taking time in writing a business plan, you want it to be read.
+After taking time to write a business plan, you want it to be read.
 That means the body should be no more than 15 pages in length.
 That’s where the business plan appendix comes in!

-The appendix in a business plan is a supplementary section that contains additional information and supporting documents, such as charts, graphs, financial statements, market research, and legal papers, which complement the main body of the plan.
+The appendix is a supplementary section that contains additional information and supporting documents essential to the business plan, such as charts, graphs, financial statements, market research, and legal documents.

 Although the final section of a comprehensive business plan, the appendix is an integral part of your plan.
 For example, suppose you are using your business plan to attract investors.
-In that case, the additional documents in the appendix will provide greater insight and can help convince your potential investors that you’ve got a solid business concept.
-You’ve done the research necessary to support the claims and forecasts included in the other sections of your plan.
+In that case, the relevant documents in the appendix will provide greater insight and can help convince your potential investors that you’ve got a solid business concept.
+You’ve done the research necessary to support the claims and forecasts in your plan’s other sections.

-In this blog post, we’ll discuss everything you need to know about the business plan appendix so that you can start developing a great appendix for your business plan.
+In this article, we’ll discuss everything you need to know about the business plan appendix so that you can start developing a great appendix for your business plan.

 What is a Business Plan Appendix?

-The appendix is used to provide supporting documentation for key components in your business plan, such as financial statements or market research.
+The appendix materials are used to provide additional documents that support the key components in your business plan, such as financial statements or market research.

 The appendix is also a great place to put any other tables or charts you didn’t want to put in the main body of the business plan.
 Depending on the intended audience of your business plan, you may also want to include additional information such as intellectual property documentation, credit history, resumes, etc.

-The purpose of the appendix is to provide supporting documentation or evidence for key components in your business plan.
-While you may include charts in graphs in the body of your plan, these should be summary projections, while the fully detailed charts and tables would be found in the appendix.
+The Appendix is used to support and give more credibility to the rest of the document.
+In the Appendix section, you should provide supporting evidence for key components in your business plan.
+While you may include charts in graphs in the body of your plan, these should be summary projections, while the fully detailed charts and tables can be found in the appendix.

 company financial statements